bernhardAxonIvy/doc/source/engine-guide/configuration/system-database/oracle.rst

        .. literalinclude:: ../../../../../workspace/ch.ivyteam.db/src/ch/ivyteam/db/jdbc/sql/oracle-create-user.sql
          :language: sql

     #.
-You may want to create a new tablespace (e.g. AxonIvy) where the Axon Ivy
+You may want to create a new tablespace (e.g. AxonIvy) where the |ivy-engine|
-       Engine System Database can store the table data.
+       System Database can store the table data.
 This is optional you can use an already existing tablespace.

 .. warning::